AbdallahMostafaIbrahim/riscv-test/README.md

   forced off (`assign predict_taken = 0;`) - a 21-cycle / ~31%
   reduction on a 10-iteration counting loop.

-### What Doesn't Work / What's Deferred

-- The branch predictor scope is **conditional branches only**: JAL and JALR never train the BHT/BTB and always flush three bubbles.
-  This was a deliberate scope choice - extending the predictor to unconditional jumps would be cheap but is left for future work.

 ## Assumptions

 - **Memory size:** 4 KiB, 1024 words of 32 bits, byte-addressable